 The proposed Project includes the following components: a) update to the General Plan Land Use Element text and Map; b) related Zoning Ordinance text and map amendments; and c) the creation and adoption of new Overlay Zone, Rancho Del Mar Affordable Housing Overlay Zone.
 While these proposed changes in the future, would allow for additional population and therefore access needs for emergency vehicles and services on the existing site, as a policy-level document, the Project in itself does not propose or authorize any new development at the current time.
 All future development resulting from the implementation of the Land Use Element updates, the creation of the overlay zone and the proposed zoning changes would be required to comply with the City's General Plan policies and Design standards.
 As policy level documents, it is not possible to assess potential site-specific impacts, at this level of environmental review.
-Future land uses that would occur as a result of the Proposed Project in would not result in inadequate emergency access and would have no impact.
+Future land uses that would occur as a result of the Proposed Project would be subject to their own environmental reviews per CEQA regulation.
+The proposed Project in would not result in inadequate emergency access and would have no impact.

-Less Than Potentially Significant Impact Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Would the Project: bbb.
-Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k). ii.
+4.18 Tribal Cultural Resources Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Would the Project: bbb.
+Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: i.
+Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k). ii.
 A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.